YoutLone/space-travellers-hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

--I express my gratitude to Microverse (microverse.org) for providing the necessary resources and knowledge that allowed me to work on projects like this.
+> - We express our sincere gratitude to Microverse (microverse.org) for providing the necessary resources and knowledge that allowed us to work on this project.
+> - We are thankful to our Mentors and Code Reviewers who encourage us to optimize and make this project functional.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>